 If you'd like more in depth help with your research, we can meet over Zoom to talk through your questions and research strategies for you to try.
 Feel free to shoot me an email to set up this type of meeting!

-If your book is located on the ground, first, second, or third floor (first use the library search system to find your book's location), then you are free to grab the book off the shelf yourself.
-If your book is located on floors 4-8, or you are unsure of how to locate the item, you can request the item be pulled and placed on hold for you.
+If your book is located in the library's remote storage facility or you are unsure of how to locate the item, you can request the item be pulled and placed on hold for you.
 Learn how to request books through this video.

-The library has an amazing collection of Rare Books and Manuscripts located on our 9th and 10th floor.
-These items cannot be checked out of the library, but all are welcome to visit our Special Collections Reading Room to view these items.
+The library has an amazing collection of rare books, manuscripts, and archives located on our 9th and 10th floor.
+This part of the library is called Special Collections & University Archives.
+These items cannot be checked out of the library, but all are welcome to visit the Dalton Reading Room on the 10th floor to view these items.
 Browse our Rare Books Guide to see which items you might like to view.
 Contact firstname.lastname@example.org to set up a time to visit the reading room and view the materials.

 Unless specified by an event or Parking Services, there is no free parking on campus.
 Permits are required to park anytime the University is open.
 If you do not have a campus parking permit, you will have to pay to use visitor's parking.
 The closest visitor's parking deck to the Atkins Library is Cone Deck.

-Select films on your syllabus are being held at the main floor service desk and can be checked out for a 24 hour loan.
+Select films on your syllabus are being held at the Information & Research Desk on the main floor and can be checked out for a 24 hour loan.
 Just let the library employee working know which film you are looking for and that it is on course reserve.
 Don't forget to bring your 49er Card to check it out.

 The library has a collection of Popular DVDs available for checkout on the main floor of the library and a larger collection of DVDs on the 8th floor.
 We also have access to a small collection of streaming films.
 To find a film to watch, search the library catalog at library.uncc.edu.
 You can browse our entire Popular DVD collection online or check out the most recent additions here.